 Primary health care services are available at 263 Weller Ave.
-We are currently at capacity, but will take on unattached patients who are pregnant or under six years of age.
+We are currently at capacity, but will take on unattached patients who are pregnant (for prenatal care).

 The primary health care team includes: